How to spend one day In Bruges. Follow this walking tour of Bruges city centre. It covers the main filming locations of the movie “In Bruges”.

 In the movie: Ray walks through the set of another movie being filmed in Bruges.

-4. The Groeninge Museum in Bruges
+4. The Groeninge Museum

 In real life: The Groeninge Museum at Dijver 12 is a must for every art lover visiting Bruges, thanks to a large collection of 15th to 20th century paintings.
 Highlights include masterpieces by the Flemish Primitives, Jan van Eyck and Hans Memling, and HiÃ«ronymus Bosch’s “Last Judgement”.